d12frosted/elpa-mirror/gnu/mct-readme.txt

   You can invoke `describe-keymap' to learn more about them.

-  If you want to edit any key bindings, do it in those keymaps, not in those they extend and override (the names of the original ones are the same as above, minus the `mct-' prefix).
+  If you want to edit any key bindings, do it in these keymaps, not in those they extend and override (the names of the original ones are the same as above, minus the `mct-' prefix).